ShenYifanS/S-RA_T-RA/README.md

 <p float="left">
   <img src="example.jpg" width="70%" />
 </p>
+The images here are in the folder `examples`.

 ## <a name="Installation"></a>Installation
 1. The code is tested on `python==3.8` and `pytorch==1.10.0`.
 Please install as instructed on the website.